dataunlocker/save-analytics-from-content-blockers/readme.md

 ## Prerequisites

-In order to enable analytics proxying, you have to have some "DevOps" skills to perform the following:
+In order to enable analytics proxying, you have to perform some DevOps in your infrastructure.
+Assuming you're using microservices:

-1. Run a dedicated back end with proxy (NodeJS application in this repository).
+1. Run a dedicated back end (container) with proxy (NodeJS application / container in this repository) - see setup instructions below.
-2. Enable forwarding of a particular path (for example, `/gtm-proxy/*`) on your domain to this back end.
+2. Create forwarding rule from your front end to hit this back end.
-    1. It is important to use your own domain, as using centralized domains might appear at the ad-blocking databases.
-    2. Make sure you strip the prefix path before proxy, the request path `https://your-domain.com/gtm-proxy/www.google-analytics.com/analytics.js` should land as `/www.google-analytics.com/analytics.js` at the NodeJS proxy application (this repository), stripping `gtm-proxy/` from the URL.
+    1. For instance, proxy all calls requesting `/gtm-proxy/*` to this back end.
+You can either strip `/gtm-proxy` in your setup or make use of `APP__STRIPPED_PATH` env variable by specifying it to `/gtm-proxy`.
+Ultimately, the request path `https://your-domain.com/gtm-proxy/www.google-analytics.com/analytics.js` should land as `/www.google-analytics.com/analytics.js` at the NodeJS proxy application/container (this repository), stripping `/gtm-proxy` from the URL.
+    2. It is important to use your own domain, as using centralized domains might one day appear at the ad-blocking databases.
 3. **Modify your initial Google Tag Manager / Google Analytics script to request the proxied file**
     1. Replace `https://www.googletagmanager.com/gtag/js?id=UA-123456-7` there to use `https://your-domain.com/gtm-proxy/www.googletagmanager.com/gtag/js?id=UA-123456-7` (or whatever path you've set up).
+Also, mask the URL by running `npm run mask <YOUR_URL>` in this repository so that ad-blockers won't block it right away.
+    2. For instance, if you run `npm run mask www.google-analytics.com/analytics.js`, you get this masked URL: `*(d3d3Lmdvb2dsZS1hbmFseXRpY3MuY29t)*/*(YW5hbHl0aWNzLmpz)*`.
+Use it in your script tag now: `<script src="/gtm-proxy/*(d3d3Lmdvb2dsZS1hbmFseXRpY3MuY29t)*/*(YW5hbHl0aWNzLmpz)*" async></script>`.
-    2. The [example](src/test-static/index.html) in this repository uses `/www.googletagmanager.com/gtm.js` (which is equivalent of `http://localhost/www.googletagmanager.com/gtm.js`).
+    3. The [example](src/test-static/index.html) in this repository uses unmasked `/www.googletagmanager.com/gtm.js` (which is equivalent of `http://localhost/www.googletagmanager.com/gtm.js`).
+4. Test the thing!

 **This to consider before implementing the solution**: